public-js/fs-ext/README.md

 #### forEachFile

-Iterates over all files inside the specified directory running callback for each file found.
+Iterates over all files inside the specified directory executing callback for each file found.

 Example:
 ```typescript